How To Promote Your Graphic Design Business on Facebook

 If you do not have enough content that engages with your audience on Facebook, one thing to do is to do some ‘pro-bono’ work.

-If there is a local charity or children’s sports team – you could approach them to see if they would like your services for free.
+If there is a local charity or children’s sports team – you could approach them to see if they would like your graphic design business services for free.

 It is entertaining because of the kid’s involvement and is likely to engage the audience much more than a dry video explaining what you do.